Ballpark: Wooden ballparks

 However, the use of wood as the primary material presented a major problem, especially as baseball continued to thrive.
 Over time, the wooden stands aged and dried.
 Many parks caught fire, and some were leveled completely.
 This problem, along with the popularization of baseball and expectations for long-term use of the parks were major factors that drove the transition to the new standard materials for ballparks: steel and concrete.
 Some famous wooden parks, such as the Polo Grounds III in New York and National League Park in Philadelphia, burned and were rebuilt with fire-resistant materials (Polo Grounds IV and Baker Bowl).
 Others were simply abandoned in favor of new structures built elsewhere.
 These new fire-resistant parks often lasted for many decades, and (retrospectively) came to be known as "jewel boxes".
 There are no more professional ballparks in existence left with this architectural trend, with the last one, Oriole Park V, burning down in 1944.

 Jewel box ballparks

 The earliest ballparks built or rebuilt of reinforced concrete, brick, and steel are now known as the jewel box ballparks or classic parks.
 Two-tiered grandstands became much more prevalent in this era, as well.
 The Baker Bowl in Philadelphia, which opened in 1895, was the first to use steel and brick as the primary construction materials and included a cantilevered upper deck seating area that hung out over the lower seating area.
 Although it did not use reinforced concrete in its construction, Baker Bowl is considered the first of the jewel box parks.
-The first of to use reinforced concrete was Shibe Park, which opened in 1909, also in Philadelphia.
+The first to use reinforced concrete was Shibe Park, which opened in 1909, also in Philadelphia.